Enter to Win My Take Care of You Gift Pack giveaway!

 You will need:

-• A screen lid – This can be either piece of muslin, window screen, or netting that allows air to reach the seeds.
+- A jar and screen lid – This can be either piece of muslin, window screen, or netting that allows air to reach the seeds.
 Some people even use clean pieces of old pantyhose.
-I repurposed a plastic net bag that held fresh garlic

 1. Put 1 tablespoon of seeds in the jar and cover with 1 cup of water.